royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/index.md

 <img src="/r2022/images/RoyalServer/MFA_48x48.png" class="icon-def" alt="" />

-The Multi-Factor Authentication panel allows the configuration of a second factor for each user and the settings of the provider (if needed).

 Royal Server supports Multi-Factor Authentication to enhance secure access to the following components:
 - Secure Gateway
 - Document Store